 Hydroponic farming saves space

-In traditional farming, plants are spread out so they can find water and nutrients to grown.
+In traditional farming, plants are spread out so they can find water and nutrients to grow.

 However, because hydroponic systems deliver the nutrients and water right to the plants, their roots don’t need to spread out.